Alfred the Great: Legacy

-Though Henry VI of England attempted unsuccessfully to have Alfred canonized by Pope Eugene IV in 1441, he was venerated sometimes in the Catholic Church.
+Henry VI of England attempted unsuccessfully to have Alfred canonised by Pope Eugene IV in 1441.
 The current "Roman Martyrology" does not mention Alfred.
 The Anglican Communion venerates him as a Christian hero, with a Lesser Festival on 26 October, and he may often be found depicted in stained glass in Church of England parish churches.

+In 2007, the Holy Synod of the Russian Orthodox Church canonised "All Saints of the British Isles" including King Alfred.
+He is honoured during the Feast of all Saints of the British Isles on the third Sunday after Pentecost and on his feast day of 26 October.

 Alfred commissioned Bishop Asser to write his biography, which inevitably emphasised Alfred's positive aspects.
 Later medieval historians such as Geoffrey of Monmouth also reinforced Alfred's favourable image.
 By the time of the Reformation, Alfred was seen as a pious Christian ruler who promoted the use of English rather than Latin, and so the translations that he commissioned were viewed as untainted by the later Roman Catholic influences of the Normans.
-Consequently, it was writers of the 16th century who gave Alfred his epithet as "the Great", not any of Alfred's contemporaries.
+Consequently, while Alfred's epithet, "the Great", was in regular use from the 13th century, it was writers of the 16th century who popularised it.
+There is no evidence of Alfred's contemporaries using the sobriquet.
 The epithet was retained by succeeding generations who admired Alfred's patriotism, success against barbarism, promotion of education, and establishment of the rule of law.

-A number of educational establishments are named in Alfred's honour: